open-policy-agent/opa/docs/projects/regal/debug-adapter.md

 ---

-# Debug Adapter
+# Debugging Rego

-In addition to being a [language server](https://openpolicyagent.org/projects/regal/language-server), Regal can act as a
+In addition to being a [language server](https://www.openpolicyagent.org/projects/regal/language-server), Regal can act as a
 [Debug Adapter](https://microsoft.github.io/debug-adapter-protocol/).
-A Debug Adapter is a program that can communicate with a debugger client, such as Visual Studio Code's debugger, to provide debugging capabilities for a language.
+A Debug Adapter is a long running program that can communicate with a debugger client, such as Visual Studio Code's debugger, to provide live, step-by-step, debugging capabilities for a language.

 <img
   src={require('./assets/dap/animation.gif').default}